 Alasdair Allan claims that by “2025 everything in your home will have an IP address” giving a different perception of the concept of a “home network.”
 We already have refrigerators equipped with cameras that can let you see if you need more milk or eggs, thermostats that regulate the temperature, apps that control the locking of doors, security cameras, etc., etc., etc. Let’s not forget the baby monitors – one having been hacked that lead to a sleeping baby being woken up and terrified by a barrage of foul and cruel language.

-Autonomous vehicles has taken the headlines as well – from Uber and Google cars, to the apps that lets you monitor and control your teenagers driving speed, (sensors and remote control), driving locations (with geo-fencing), and driving capacity (no texting while driving or intoxication levels).
+Autonomous vehicles have taken the headlines as well.
+Researchers are developing digital twins (learn more at https://vantiq.com/digital-twin/) that combine computational models and machine learning to predict vehicle health and enable autonomous decision-making, resulting in cars that drive themselves.
+From Uber and Google cars, to the apps that lets you monitor and control your teenagers driving speed, (sensors and remote control), driving locations (with geo-fencing), and driving capacity (no texting while driving or intoxication levels).
 Between this and Facebook no youthful indiscretion will ever be forgotten.